Portfolio

 realized_pnls,unrealized_pnls,total_pnls,net_exposures): Omit instruments that fail conversion but return results for successful conversions.

-Ensure exchange rate data is available when using target_currency for cross-currency
+Exchange rate data must be available when using target_currency for cross-currency

 aggregation.